 Katy is a somewhat small city located in the state of Texas.
 With a population of 16,158 people and 23 constituent neighborhoods, Katy is the 176th largest community in Texas.

 Katy real estate is some of the most expensive in Texas, although Katy house values don't compare to the most expensive real estate in the U.S.

 Katy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Katy is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Katy who work in office and administrative support (13.95%), management occupations (13.17%), and sales jobs (6.87%).
+Overall, Katy is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Katy who work in management occupations (14.45%), office and administrative support (14.09%), and teaching (7.43%).

 Also of interest is that Katy has more people living here who work in computers and math than 95% of the places in the US.

-Katy is a somewhat ethnically-diverse city.
+Katy is an extremely ethnically-diverse city.
 The people who call Katy home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Katy residents report their race to be White, followed by Black or African-American.
+The greatest number of Katy residents report their race to be White, followed by Asian.
 Katy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.93% of the city’s residents.
-Important ancestries of people in Katy include Irish, English, Italian, and Czech.
+People of Hispanic or Latino origin account for 29.62% of the city’s residents.
+Important ancestries of people in Katy include Irish, English, French , and Swedish.